 Candida overgrowth relies on increased alkalinity in your intestines.
 It needs neutral or alkaline conditions to switch to its fungal form.
 This is why acid-producing probiotics like acidophilus are so effective at slowing and even reversing the overgrowth, and why caprylic acid is an effective antifungal.
 Your digestive system has evolved with a naturally acidic environment that protects us against pathogens like Candida, so when you begin your Candida treatment plan you need to maintain that acidity.

-Candida not only prefer an alkaline (or less acidic) environment; it actually acts to further reduce the acidity of your intestines.
-One of Candida’s byproducts is ammonia, an alkaline gas that forms when the Candida Albicans yeast ferments sugar in your intestine.
+Candida not only prefers an alkaline (or less acidic) environment; it actually acts to further reduce the acidity of your intestines.
+One of Candida’s byproducts is ammonia, an alkaline gas that is produced by the Candida Albicans yeast in your intestine.
 Ammonia increases the alkalinity of your digestive tract, and has even been found to promote the growth of other yeasts.
 A 2011 study (see here) found that “under acidic conditions, this species can raise the pH from 4 to greater than 7 in less than 12 hours”.
 The same study showed that by alkalizing its environment, Candida triggers a switch to its pathogenic, hyphal form, which is the form that causes Leaky Gut Syndrome.

 This leads us on to another very important part of your Candida treatment: probiotics.
 One of the reasons that probiotics are so effective in treating Candida is that they produce small amounts of lactic and acetic acid.
 This helps to rebalance the pH in your intestine and restore the acidity that is needed to curb the Candida overgrowth.
 In fact one of the most common reasons that a Candida overgrowth happens is that a course of antibiotics has killed the acid-producing bacteria in your stomach, thus making the environment too alkaline and allowing the Candida to thrive.